The Horn of Plenty: Background

-Several of McQueen's collections were intended as commentary and critique on the industry.
-It's a Jungle Out There (Autumn/Winter 1997) used the short lifespan of the Thomson's gazelle as a metaphor for the "fragility of a designer's time in the press."
-Voss (Spring/Summer 2001) and What A Merry-Go-Round (Autumn/Winter 2001) used imagery associated with insane asylums and circuses to portray the fashion industry as chaotic and deranged.
-The program notes for Natural Dis-tinction Un-natural Selection (Spring/Summer 2009) explained that McQueen was concerned about how industrialisation and consumerism were damaging the natural world.
+As early as 1997, McQueen began creating collections that served as critiques of the industry.
+The runway shows for mid-career collections like Voss (Spring/Summer 2001) and What A Merry-Go-Round (Autumn/Winter 2001) used imagery associated with insane asylums and circuses to portray the fashion industry as chaotic and deranged.
+The program notes for Natural Dis-tinction Un-natural Selection (Spring/Summer 2009) explained that McQueen was concerned about human impact on the environment.
 By the time he staged The Horn of Plenty, McQueen was more disillusioned with fashion than ever, particularly in light of the 2007–2008 financial crisis that had devastated the global economy.
-He was concerned with the way the rapid turnover of the fashion cycle relied on consumerism and over-consumption to turn a profit, creating unnecessary waste and exhausting designers.
+He was critical of the way the rapid turnover of the fashion cycle relied on consumerism and over-consumption to turn a profit, creating unnecessary waste and exhausting designers.

 Birds, wings, and feathers were a recurring theme in McQueen's work.
 His fifth collection, The Birds (Spring/Summer 1995), was inspired by ornithology, the study of birds, and named for the 1963 Alfred Hitchcock film The Birds.
 Several garments from this collection were printed with silhouettes of swallows in flight.
 The stage of his thirty-first collection, La Dame Bleue (Spring/Summer 2008), was illuminated by giant blue neon wings.
 Other collections with heavy avian elements included Voss, Irere (Spring/Summer 2003), and The Widows of Culloden (Autumn/Winter 2006).